sigasi/sigasi_insights/content/screencasts/systemverilog_module_instantiations.md

   - Verilog
 ---

 All Verilog and SystemVerilog projects use modules and module instantiations.
-In this video, we’ll show you how Sigasi Studio helps you get these instantiations right, even when the code changes.
+In this video, we'll show you how Sigasi Studio helps you get these instantiations right, even when the code changes.